atxenx/Arduino-Water-System-Alert/README.md

 # Arduino-Water-System-Alert

-# 🌾 Smart Farm Water Tank Monitor

-An Arduino-based water level monitoring and alert system designed for agricultural water tanks.
-This system helps farmers easily track water levels in real-time and receive alerts when the tank is low or full — improving efficiency and reducing manual work.
+An Arduino-based water level monitoring and alert system designed for water tanks.
+This system helps people easily track water levels in real-time and receive alerts when the tank is low or full — improving efficiency and reducing manual work.

-## 🚀 Project Summary
+##  Project Summary

 This project uses an **ultrasonic sensor** to measure the water level inside a tank and displays the percentage on a **16x2 LCD display**.
 Visual indicators (LEDs) and an active buzzer are used to notify the farmer of the current status: